home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 Configuration variable names in the discovery payload may be abbreviated to conserve memory when sending a discovery message from memory constrained devices.

-It is encouraged to add additional information about the integration or application that supplies MQTT entities via MQTT discovery by adding the `integration` option (can abbreviated to `i`) to the discovery payload.
+It is encouraged to add additional information about the origin that supplies MQTT entities via MQTT discovery by adding the `origin` option (can abbreviated to `o`) to the discovery payload.
 Note that these options also support abbreviations.
-Information of the integration will be logged to the core event log.
+Information of the origin will be logged to the core event log when an item is discovered or updated.

 {% configuration_basic %}
 name:
-  description: The name of the integration/application that supplies the MQTT entity.
+  description: The name of the application that is the origin the discovered MQTT item.
 This option is required.
 sw_version:
-  description: Software version of the integration/application that supplies the MQTT entity.
+  description: Software version of the application that supplies the discovered MQTT item.
 support_url:
-  description: Support URL of the integration/application that supplies the MQTT entity.
+  description: Support URL of the application that supplies the discovered MQTT item.
 {% endconfiguration_basic %}